gate-computer/wag/README.md

 Features
 --------

-- The input is a wasm32 binary module.
+- The input is a wasm binary module.

-- The output is executable x86-64 or ARM64 machine code.
-(Support for 32-bit
+- The output is machine code.
-  or big-endian CPU architectures isn't planned.)

 - It is only a compiler.
 A runtime environment for the compiled program, including all import functions, needs to be implemented separately.
-(But see [wasys](cmd/wasys) for a combined compiler and runtime.)
+(But see [wasys](cmd/wasys) for an example runtime.)

 - Single-pass, fast ahead-of-time compilation.
 Early functions can be executed while the latter functions are still being compiled, even while the source is